 Here’s my rough summary of what I’ve learned while reading Co-Producer Zee’s PhD.
 This is a very rough primer on some core concepts, reorganized into a sort of BHP style.
-But it's just a very simplified version of a portion of Zee's 250+ page book.
-We will do a Shop Talk episode about it once she’s done her with her Viva, but until then I thought you might want to read some of what it’s all about.
+But it’s just a very simplified version of a portion of Zee’s 250+ page book.
+We have also recorded a Shop Talk discussing some these topics.
+Members can hear it here.

 The News and How Society Interacts With It